 A complete transliteration scheme provides some way to represent every consonant and vowel sound from the other language.
 In some cases there is no direct equivalent of the sound of one language in another, so additional markings must be used to indicate the unique sound (such as a dot under the letter h to indicate the Hebrew letter chet, which is a hard guttural ch sound something like the ch in "chord").
-Such a comprehensive system is necessary for precise study of the texts, for example, in representing Hebrew in Braille or in older scholarly publications that could not go to the considerable expense of typesetting non-roman fonts.
+Such a comprehensive system is necessary for precise study of the texts, for example, in representing Hebrew in older scholarly publications that could not go to the considerable expense of typesetting non-roman fonts.
 Computer typesetting and modern printers have largely eliminated that problem for publications.

 However, the web presents even more formidable problems for non-Roman alphabets.
 Most computer users are familiar with the gibberish that results when trying to read a web page or e-mail in a non-Roman language when the default settings for the browser or e-mail program are for English.
 Different browsers that display texts in different ways, lack of standardization in how non-Roman fonts are mapped (which keyboard keys produce which letters), lack of these fonts on most home computers, as well as difficulty in switching back and forth between left to right (English) and right to left (Hebrew) languages make using mixed English and non-Roman languages on a single web page difficult.
 While advancing technology is rapidly addressing this problem, for now it is still difficult to provide mixed language texts on web pages.